ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Distributed Data**
 The practice of dividing data into smaller chunks and distributing them across multiple computers within a cluster.
 Enables parallel processing for data analysis.

+**Executive Summary**
+Usually occurring at the beginning of a research paper, this section summarizes the important parts of the paper, including its key findings.

 **Extensible Markup Language (XML)**
 A language designed to structure, store, and enable data exchange between various technologies.